alipouw13/appureviewbankingdemo/1-discovering-and-classifying-data.md

 ## Permissions

 Below are the permissions required to execute this demo.
 They are not expansive of the permissions required to interact with governance domains and data products.
 See [this repo](https://github.com/alipouw13/appurviewdemo/blob/main/0-purview_governance_permissions.md) for details on roles and permissions in Microsoft Purview.
-Assume for this demo that we are refistering and scanning sources at the us-prod collection level.
+Assume for this demo that we are registering and scanning sources at the Prod > US collection level.

 | Purview Roles             | Data Strategy Role(s)                  | Data Management Role       | Permissions                                                                 | Sample Security Group                  |
 |---------------------------|----------------------------------------|----------------------------|-----------------------------------------------------------------------------|----------------------------------------|